Note: SP Group electricity tariff price is $0.2974/kWh from October to December 2022.

 There isn’t much to say about this, because like all other services that charge an admin fee… Nobody really knows what it’s for.

-For instance, iSwitch charges a $4.95 (excl GST) service charge.
-Here’s what it says on the website:
+For instance, before they exited the OEM, electricity retailer iSwitch used to charge a $4.95 (excl GST) service charge.
+Here’s what it said on the website:

 … so basically, this “service charge” is separated from the electricity price so it can appear to be cheap? #okcan.

 But whatever – consider the admin charges as a fee for processing your application and for using their services.
-Just know that there’s no law regulating this fee, so make sure you read the fine print and are aware of what you’re paying.
+Just know that there’s no law regulating this fee, so make sure you read the fact sheet and are aware of what you’re paying.

 2. Security deposit – not more than 2X your monthly bill

-Electricity retailers sometimes take a security deposit from you when you create a new account with them – in fact, we all paid SP Group a security deposit when we first got our homes powered too.
+Electricity retailers sometimes take a security deposit from you when you create a new account with them.
+In fact, everyone of us paid SP Group a security deposit when we first got our homes powered too.

 This is a deposit – not a fee – so it does go back to you… but in credits, and only when you terminate your account.
 In short, it’s to make sure you pay your last bill lah.
-According to the official OEM website, any excess must be refunded within 30 days after that.
+According to the official OEM website, any excess must be refunded within 30 days after you have paid your last SP bill.

-The security deposit varies from retailer to retailer, and it depends on the size of your home or your typical electricity consumption.
+The security deposit varies from retailer to retailer, and it depends on the size of your home and your typical monthly electricity consumption.
 To determine your deposit, they may request for your previous bills or just base it off the national average for your type of home.

-Security deposit sums do have a limit, and retailers are not allowed to collect a security deposit of more than 2X your average monthly electricity bill.
-So if your average bill is $65, your security deposit will be no more than $130.
+Security deposits do have a limit, and retailers are not allowed to collect a security deposit of more than 2X your average monthly electricity bill.
+So if your average monthly bill is $65, your security deposit will be no more than $130.

 Not all retailers require security deposits though.
-Geneco and Senoko, for example, currently waive the security deposit.
+Senoko, for example, currently waives the security deposit.

 3. Auto-renewal clauses – make sure you cancel it before your contract ends

-Thankfully, it’s not reeeeeally “automatically” renewed.
-There are some regulations in place to hinder opportunistic attempts to kutuk your money.
+Thankfully, it’s not automatically renewed.
+There are some regulations in place to hinder electricity retailers’ opportunistic attempts to carrot your money.
 According to EMA’s website, “If you choose a contract with automatic renewal, the retailer must offer a renewed electricity rate that is lower than the regulated tariff at the point of renewal.”
 Most retailers are also required to inform you of the renewal 10 business days beforehand, and you can decide again then.

-When electricity is delivered to your home, a percentage is lost.
-Our power is delivered at 230V, and the transmission loss factor for that is 1.031651.
+When electricity is delivered to your home, a percentage of electricity is lost along the way.
+Our power is delivered at 230V, and the current transmission loss factor (from 1 April 2022) for that is 1.036482.

 When it comes to billing readings, there are two types: metered and loss adjusted.
 The former is cheaper – it means that you pay for whatever power is recorded by the meter; anything lost along the way is not your problem.